 Gassée declined to comment on whether BuzzFeed’s books accorded with its reported valuation, and cautioned that others in his field were unlikely to weigh in as well.
 “I don’t see anyone who’d be incautious enough to comment on what a16z is doing,” he wrote, referring to the aforementioned venture capital firm Andreessen Horowitz.
 (Gassée’s prediction turned out to be somewhat accurate—one industry analyst responded in an email: “If the data is not public I won’t look at it.”
 A BuzzFeed spokesperson answered our inquiries with: “We are not going to comment on this—appreciate your checking in!”)

-However Michael Dempsey, an analyst at CB Insights focused on the vagaries of startup financing, was able to provide some context about the company’s financials, and how they compare to other shops in the media industry.
+However Michael Dempsey, an analyst at CB Insights who studies the vagaries of startup financing, was able to provide some context about the company’s financials, and how they compare to other shops in the media industry.
 In an email to Gawker, he highlighted BuzzFeed’s investment in their editorial department:

 It’s hard to say about valuation being wildly out of proportion because the company saw such great revenue growth from 2012 to 2013 at 215% growth ($20.33M to $64.1M).
 This growth was concurrent with when they disclosed that they raised their $19.3M round at a $200M valuation in December 2012 (was reported January 2013).
 It was also in 2013 where they actually had a positive net income of $7M, and then spending on editorial shot up and looks like Buzzfeed really “poured gas on the fire” as they say ...